MonkyDCristian/SEMA_Sim/documentation/setup_env.md

 # Create a setup simulation file in python

-When you want to develop or test code for this simulator, whether it is for the area of ​​trajectories, packing or perception, it is always the best to have a predefined simulation environment for each case.
+If you want to develop or test code for this simulator, it is always best to have a predefined simulation environment according to what you want to develop.

-A very clear example of this is when you want to replicate the conditions of a real environment, like of the following image:
+A very clear example of this is when you want to replicate the conditions of a real environment (like the one in the following image) to ensure that you can apply the same codes that you tried in the simulated one:

 ![Alt text](/imgs/real_scene.jpeg)

+In this space we have 4 objects, not considered in the Moveit!
+Scene, that we want to make sure that the robot doesn't crash: the floor, the pallet, the support of the base of the robot and of course the work area (the table on the left side with the computers and monitors)

+****Note:*** all the robot parts that are added in the xacro description have already been added to the Moveit! scene.

 It's time to use the tools from previous tutorials to build our environment.
-For this you will need two files, a setup_sim.py and a setup_sim.launch.
-With setup_sim.py we'll use the classes we've learned to add an object to moveit and gzaebo.
-The setup_sim.launch will launch the simulator and call setup_sim.py
+To do this you will need two files, a setup_sim.py and a setup_sim.launch.
+With setup_sim.py we'll use the classes we've learned to add an object to Moveit! and Gazaebo.
+The setup_sim.launch will launch the simulator and call setup_sim.py.

 ## Example for setup_sim.py
 ```